 Solving Corruption in the Church and Nation

-Solving Corruption in the Church and Nation shines a light on the church's failure to be salt and light and explores a biblical solution.
-If you are sick and tired of the corruption in society – and in the church – this book is for you because it points to the solution for this ongoing and unending moral mess.
+Solving Corruption in the Church and Nation shines light on this problem and explores a biblical solution.
+Richard Gehman speaks to those who are sick of the corruption in the church and in the nations, pointing to the solution for this ongoing and unending moral mess.

 In Solving Corruption in the Church and Nation, Dr Richard J. Gehman, long serving A.I.M. missionary to Africa, presents a compelling case study on the thorny question of the church-state relationships, focusing on the vice of corruption.
-Through numerous examples of news items that span over decades, corresponding to his stay and work in Kenya, Dr. Gehman argues that, with good discipleship practices, the church in Kenya is best placed to provide leadership to society in its attempt to deal with this crippling vice.
-However, as he argues, this is only possible if the church cleans her own backyard first. —Dr. Jeremiah Mutie (Ph.D.), Professor of Theology and Church History in Southern California Seminary
+Through numerous examples of news items that span over decades, corresponding to his stay and work in Kenya, Dr Gehman argues that, with good discipleship practices, the church in Kenya is best placed to provide leadership to society in its attempt to deal with this crippling vice.
+However, as he argues, this is only possible if the church cleans her own backyard first. —Dr Jeremiah Mutie (PhD), Professor of Theology and Church History in Southern California Seminary

 Solving Corruption in the Church and Nation by Richard Gehman is not only a timely book, but a helpful tool for Christian churches because its proposed solution to corruption is biblical, relevant, and attainable.
 Though corruption is a global human menace, the Kenyan case study illustrated by the book, shows the devastating ravages of the vice in a particular context.
-Dr Gehman meaningfully uses Kenya as a case study to illustrate the global nature of corruption and its impact. —Rev. Dr. Elias Ng’etich (Ph.D), Professor of Religious Studies in Moi University
+Dr Gehman meaningfully uses Kenya as a case study to illustrate the global nature of corruption and its impact. —Rev Dr Elias Ng’etich (PhD), Professor of Religious Studies in Moi University